kylesadler/MedicalZooPytorch/medzoo/manual/README.md

 - Random axis flip

 ## License and citation
 Advice the LICENSE.md file.
-For usage of third party libraries and repositories please advise the respective distributed terms.
+For usage of third party medzoo.libraries and repositories please advise the respective distributed terms.
 If you want, you can also cite this work as:

 ```
 @MastersThesis{adaloglou2019MRIsegmentation,